sidewayss/rAF/README.md

 **rAF** provides a flexible, structured, and compact way to create and execute CSS or SVG animations of two types:
 - Gradual value changes controlled by timing patterns
-- Cue-based animations, where timing cues trigger animation events that can span elements and properties It also provides an alternate paradigm for setting properties/attributes where the property sets the value on the element, not the other way around.
+- Cue-based animations, where timing cues trigger animation events that can span elements and properties
+- An alternate paradigm for setting properties/attributes, where the property sets the value on the element, not the other way around.
 There are advantages.

 Features CSS doesn't have:
-- Multiple timing patterns for a single property, within and across functions
+- Multiple timing patterns for a single property, by argument, within and across functions
 - Eased steps, for timing and values separately
 - Max and min limits by argument by element
-- Animate the same property differently across elements in a single animation
+- Animate the same property differently across elements in a single animation, sharing the timing function or not
 - <a href="https://github.com/color-js/color.js">Color.js</a> integration
 - For two-legged easings:
     - Not just `inOut`, there are `outIn`, `inIn`, and `outOut` settings